Editor’s note: This post was updated on August 17, 2015.

 We’re working with financial institutions to develop new funding opportunities for clean energy investments that will help raise the estimated $10.5 trillion needed over the next two decades to transition our world to a clean energy economy.

-We’re working with energy research pioneer Pecan Street Inc. in Austin, TX to test customer energy management solutions such as rooftop solar, home energy storage, learning thermostats and time-of-use energy pricing (which incentivizes people to use electricity during periods of low, or “off-peak” energy demand).
+We’re working with energy research pioneer Pecan Street Inc. in Austin, Texas, to test energy management solutions such as home energy storage, learning thermostats and time-of-use energy pricing – which incentivizes people to use electricity during periods of low, or “off-peak” energy demand.

 And we’re pushing to make energy efficiency a cornerstone of America’s energy policy.